Loft Conversion Cost

 Home Cinema

 The cosy dimensions of a loft room can lend itself very well to a home cinema.
-Going up the stair to watch a film can make it a special experience.
+Going up the stairs to watch a film can make it feel like a special experience.

 Do You Need Planning Permission for a Loft Conversion?

-- The maximum height of the roof is not increased.
+The maximum height of the existing roof is not increased.

 Building Regulations For Loft Conversions

 Any loft conversion will need to meet building regulations.
-It does not matter if planning permission is needed.
+This applies even if planning permission is not needed.

-Building regulations are about making sure that the new rooms are safe and structurally sound.
+Building regulations are about making sure that the new additions to your home are safe and structurally sound.
 You will need to make sure you get this done if you intend to sell the property in the future.

-Building regulations will dictate some of the materials that must be used, as well as the construction of the loft space.
-It will likely affect the layout as well; for instance, you will need to have doors to rooms at the top of a staircase.
+Building regulations will dictate some of the materials that must be used and the construction of the loft space.
+It'll likely affect the layout as well; for instance, you will need to have doors to rooms at the top of a staircase.

-Your architect or builder should make sure that any work meets building regulations.
+Your architect or builder should make sure that any loft conversion meets building regulations.
 You can also expect your contractor to arrange any necessary inspections and visits during the course of the work.

 However, make sure you check with your builder that they will do this.
 You are ultimately responsible for making sure that all the work meets building regulations.